-Religion, Values and Beliefs Award - spread out over S3 and S4 pupils explore factors that influence personal wellbeing, and to make decisions that contribute to improving personal wellbeing.
+Spread out over S3 and S4 pupils explore factors that influence personal wellbeing, and to make decisions that contribute to improving personal wellbeing.
 Pupils look at connections between mental, emotional, social and physical health, and to look at different ideas of health and wellbeing at a personal, community, societal or global level.
 The Wellbeing Awards are Levels 3, 4 and 5.